April 1, 2023

 Their agility is the reason you can scroll through social media during office hours.

-Their malasakit, free OT, and crisis-management instincts are the reasons you can enjoy weeknights and weekends.
+Their malasakit, overtime, and crisis mitigation are the reasons you can enjoy weeknights and weekends.

 Their dependability is why you can go on leave for weeks without worry.